-Zucchini Pappardelle Arrabiata
+Zucchini Pappardelle ‘Pasta’

-I love the fresh veggies and herbs that summer brings.
-I had a bounty of zucchini and wanted a different way to incorporate it.
-I usually prefer the smaller to medium sizes, as I think the flavor and texture is better.
-Looking at the ones I had I thought they were too small for the spiralizer.
-I initially thought about making a layered pasta dish like a lasagna, but wanted more texture from the zucchini, so that’s when I hatched the idea to make it into “pappardelle.”
+Zucchini “Pappardelle” Arrabiata with Ricotta & Pesto incorporates summer’s fresh veggies and herbs.
+I usually prefer the smaller to medium-sized zucchini, as I think the flavor and texture is better.
+I thought the ones I had on hand were too small for a spiralizer.
+I initially thought about making a layered pasta dish like a lasagna.
+Still, I wanted more texture from the zucchini, so I hatched the idea of making it into “pappardelle.”
 Is it as good as the real thing??
 Heck no!

 Nothing beats fresh pasta.
 But this dinner felt decadent with the rich fresh ricotta, bright fragrant tangy pesto, and spicy sauce.
 As an added bonus, it kept my carb intake down, so I could save for a later indulgence.
-I’m mostly low carb.
-My guys aren’t, so I often make low carb items they will like or have quick and easy substitutions.
-For this dinner, the kiddo at home with us now isn’t a fan of zucchini.
-He whipped up some penne pasta as his substitute, so I recommend something like that for those that have a finicky eater to accommodate too.
+I’m mostly low-carb.
+My guys aren’t, so I often make low-carb items they will like or have quick and easy substitutions.
+For this dinner, the kiddo at home with us isn’t a zucchini fan.
+He whipped up some penne pasta as his substitute, so I recommend something like that for those who have finicky eaters to accommodate.

 Ingredients